 Toll Free: (800) 888-8987 | Phone: (440) 835-3540 | office@ramsensors.com

 There are a variety of reasons why a temperature sensor may fail.
-Some of the most common causes of temperature sensor failure are contamination, damaged thermocouple wires, open or intermittent transition junctions, and self-heating issues.
 Depending on the cause of the failure, the temperature sensor may or may not still be fixable.

 The most obvious sign of a failing temperature sensor will be readings that are illogical or widely inconsistent.
 In that case, there’s a problem with the temperature sensor that needs to be addressed.
 Sometimes, however, the symptoms of a failing temperature sensor will be more subtle.

 For example, a temperature sensor can appear to be working perfectly but fail during calibration.
-Additionally, visible damage to the temperature sensor can be a sign that the internal workings or connectors are damaged and leading to inaccurate readings.
+Additionally, visible damage to the temperature sensor can be a sign that the internal workings or connectors are damaged, leading to inaccurate readings.

-One of the simplest ways to protect a temperature sensor from failure is to follow the guidelines from manufacturers.
-Other ways include:
+One of the simplest ways to protect a temperature sensor from failing is to follow the guidelines from manufacturers.
+Other ways are to:

 By following these tips, it’s possible to maximize the useful life of a temperature sensor and ensure its long-term accuracy.